-Activity Description to be refreshed.
-Datasource-Select the data source in TIC containing the snapshot to refresh.
-Snapshot-Select the snapshot to refresh.
-Database Connection In previous versions of Toad, the Database Connection activity was required in ord specify database connection details.
-In the current version of Toad, you can specify the database connection details with each applicable activity, eliminating the need to use the Database activity.
-You may continue to use the Database activity if you prefer.
-Note: The database connection specified for the Database Connection activity takes precedence over the connection specified for the individual activity.
-Loop Connections Loops through multiple connections and executes the activities you specify.
-Add many activities as you want to the loop.
-The Loop Connections activity can have than one branch.
-Select connections to loop through-Click Add Connections to select one or more connections to loop through.
-Connection description variable-Enter a new name for the variable or undefault name.
-The connection description variable is a SQL-type variable comprised of one row containing the connection information for the currence connection.
+- Select connections to loop through-Click Add Connections to select one or more connections to loop through. - Connection description variable-Enter a new name for the variable or use the default name.
+The connection description variable is a SQL-type variable comprised of one row containing the connection information for the current connection.

 Use the following column names to gather connection information from the connection description variable.
-The exact content of each column dependence provider type.
+The exact content of each column depends on the provider type.

 Column Name Description DescriptionLong Description of the connection details.
 ProviderType Provider type such as SQLServer, Oracle, or SAP ASE.
 HostName Hostname or instance for the connection.
 UserName User name.
 TrueUserName If the connection supports and uses Windows authentication (e.g., SQL Server connection) this column contains the current Windows Logon name as: domain\username (e.g., "PROD\bgates").
 Otherwise, if database authentication is used, it contains the same as the UserName column.
 Database Default Database context for the connection.

-Next, add activities to the loop to execute for each connection in the connection list.
+Next, add activities to the loop to execute for each connection in the connection list

 Note: The connections you specify in the Loop Connections activity take precedence over any connection specified in an individual activity.

+Dimensional Viewer

-Dimensional Viewer Open an existing Dimensional View file, execute the query, and export the data to Excel, Local Storage, or Intelligence Central.
-1. Select an existing [Dimensional View file.
-Export to file-To export data to Excel or .csv, select a file type, a file location, and a file name.
+Open an existing Dimensional View file, execute the query, and export the data to Excel, Local Storage, or Intelligence Central.

+- 1. Select an existing Dimensional View file. - Export to file-To export data to Excel or .csv, select a file type, a file location, and a file name.
 Click Export Options to specify export options.
-In the Export dialog, each tab represents a view.

-Activity Description Worksheet name-Enter a worksheet name.
+In the Export dialog, each tab represents a view. - Worksheet name-Enter a worksheet name.
 For an existing file, select the worksheet from the list.
 Overwrite must be deselected to display the list.
-To add a worksheet to an existing file, select Append worksheet from the list and enter a new name.
-Append rows-Select to append to the selected worksheet.
-Start export at-Enter the column and row position at which to begin the export.
-3. Export to: Local Storage-To export data to Local Storage, select a database.
-Intelligence Central-To publish the data to Intelligence Central as a dataset, click Publishing Wizard and specify your publishing options.
+To add a worksheet to an existing file, select Append worksheet from the list and enter a new name. - Append rows-Select to append to the selected worksheet. - Start export at-Enter the column and row position at which to begin the export. - 3.
+Export to: - Local Storage-To export data to Local Storage, select a database. - Intelligence Central-To publish the data to Intelligence Central as a dataset, click Publishing Wizard and specify your publishing options.

 See Dimensional Viewer for more information.

 - To disable an activity, right-click the activity in the design window and select Disabled.
-This is helpful if you want to disable an activity while testing other activities. - The Stop on Error option for each activity allows you to select whether to stop or continue execution if Toad encounters an error during that activity. - To prevent an error in one activity from causing a failure at the script level, clear the Generate Error check box (Activity Info tab) for that activity. - Select the Log tab to review a script's execution log. - In the Suffix field, the drop-down list includes two predefined suffixes (Date and DateTime).
+This is helpful if you want to disable an activity while testing other activities. - The Stop on Error option for each activity allows you to select whether to stop or continue execution if Toad encounters an error during that activity. - To prevent an error in one activity from causing a failure at the script level, clear the Generate Error check box (Activity Info tab) for that activity. - · Select the Log tab to review a script's execution log. - In the Suffix field, the drop-down list includes two predefined suffixes (Date and DateTime).
 The list also includes any suffixes you have created and saved since installing Toad.
 To delete a suffix from the list, select the suffix, click (K)=, delete the suffix in the Expression field, and click OK. - Automation does not support positional parameters denoted by a question mark. - For each applicable activity, you can specify the database connection in the activity's properties.
 The default connection is the currently-active open connection. - The connection associated with an activity takes precedence over the connection information in a report or SQL script, unless the report or SQL script information is a cross-connection query.